 4. Practice Combinations, Not Single Punches

 Tyson rarely threw single shots.
 Train to throw 3-5 punch combinations naturally.
-Every punch sets up the next.

 Is Pressure Fighting Right for You?